karthikchiru12/Algovis/README.md

 1. All visualizations are tested in various browsers.
 All visualizations work perfectly except the merge sort in firefox browser due to its internal bug.</b></p>
 2. K means clustering visualization was taken from here : https://github.com/hckr/k-means-visualization .
-All the rights belong to the respectful owner.

 You can see the visualizations at   https://chiranjeevikarthik.me/Algovis/